probinso/introduction-git/pres.md

 ---
 # Collaborating without Permission
-_Collaboration within a team is different than from outside, as a consiquence of access control._
+_Collaboration within a team is different than from outside, as a consequence of access control._

 - `fork` - Copies repository
 - `pull request` - Shares changes back to source